This article has links to products and services we love, which we may make commission from.

 Another bonus of volunteering abroad is meeting new friends!

-The reason she chose HelpX over Workaway was down to word of mouth; a friend had completed an exchange with HelpX and recommended it.
+She chose HelpX over Workaway because of word of mouth; a friend had completed an exchange with HelpX and recommended it.

-Sonja also liked how HelpX set out adverts on a map; she said there was plenty of variation in work and hosts were ‘so-so’ at replying (like Workaway then).
+Sonja also liked how HelpX displayed adverts on a map; she said there was plenty of variation in work, and hosts were ‘so-so’ at replying (like Workaway then).

 Check out her experience of the work exchange in the Spanish countryside!